 - It will be limited to community support on the forums (no email support)

 Our devs rewrote our core sync engine (we call her “core 3”) using Python 3 for Insync 3.
 Core 3 allows us the develop (i.e. add features) and debug faster (i.e. fix bugs).

 Because of the limited time and resources, we’ve decided to limit our support for running Insync as a service on Windows Server to just the forums.

-You can run Insync as service on Windows Server 2008 R2 by following the instructions below.
+If you need to run Insync as a Windows service, you can still do so by following the instructions below.

 NOTE: Insync tray icons, context menu and badges will not appear while running as a service.

 - Go to

 Start Insyncwhen computer starts and Show pop-up notifications .
 Click OK .